The Great Outdoors to the Great Indoors: AvantStay’s 47 Things to do in Lake Tahoe

 - Avoid Tahoe traffic jams and take the South Tahoe Water Taxi at Camp Richardson, Round Hill Pines, Lakeside, and Timber Cove Marinas.
 No traffic, no hassles, and bikes ride free.

-This dreamy lake destination is the perfect spot for some much-needed relaxation or some heart-racing adventures!
-With tons of trails and mountains to hike, a plethora of snow and swim activities, and more, Lake Tahoe is the perfect spot for anyone seeking a new experience.
-Experience all of the fun, food, fashion, and more this place has to offer by booking one of AvantStay’s Lake Tahoe properties.
+This dreamy lake destination is the perfect spot for some much-needed relaxation or some heart-racing adventures.
+With tons of trails and mountains to hike, a plethora of snow and swim activities, and more, Lake Tahoe is an ideal destination for anyone seeking a new experience.
+Discover all of the fun, food, and family-friendly activities this place has to offer by booking one of AvantStay’s Lake Tahoe properties.